sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/intro/intro.md

 ## Can I also use the design system for internal applications? {.lead}

 The design system can also be used for internal applications.
-Primarily there is the design system "Web Lean". {.lead}
+Lyne provides space-saving versions of the components for this purpose. {.lead}

 ## You have more questions? {.lead}